LEARN

 Colour Adult:

 A.a. autumnalis: Both adults in general green, with black edging to feathers of crown to mantle and breast; red forehead and lores: green crown to nape, becoming mauve/blue towards tips and edged with black; yellow upper cheeks to ear coverts; secondaries 1-5 red at bases, the remainder green; green tail.
-Bill grey with yellow/horn at base of upper mandible.
+Beak grey with yellow/horn at base of upper mandible.
 Eye ring white, eye orange.

 A.a. salvini: Both adults as in autumnalis, but upper cheeks to ear coverts yellow/green with yellow diminished or absent; side tail feathers red at bases.
 Eye ring pale yellow.